“Experience the Universe at Charlie Elliott”

 Charlie Elliott Astronomy Membership Form Pay dues with PayPal

 All Charlie Elliott Astronomy events are free and open to the public and you don’t have to be a member to attend our meetings or join us on Jon Wood Astronomy Field.
 However, we would encourage you to consider a yearly paid membership for less than the cost of a couple of pizzas.
 Your membership dues allow us to continue our science outreach programs in area schools and youth organizations, merit badge programs with area Scout Troops, and allow us to maintain the facilities on Jon Wood Astronomy Field.
-To become a member, you can fill out our Membership Form or contact an officer.
+To become a member, please complete out our Membership Form.
 March is membership renewal month.
 If you are renewing your membership, no form is necessary.

 Want to help with our Outreach?